 The only references I managed to dig out on Chia Eng Say was that he was what we would call an entrepreneur today.
-A multi millionaire contractor from Penang who established businesses in Penang and Singapore in the early 1900s.
+A multi millionaire contractor from Fujian, China, who established businesses in Penang and Singapore in the early 1900s.
 He apparently lived in Katong with his large progeny, believed to be 7 sons and 15 daughters in all!

 However, Chia Eng Say's legacy still lives on.